can3p/can3p.github.io/_posts/2018-05-31-client-writeup-intro.md

     0

 And that trailing forward slash in pathname is important, don't lose it.
-As you see, `*default-pathname-defaults*` and `(uiop/os::chdir "second_folder")` are independent and influence different things and to keep it consistent for both standard library and external calls it's necessary to call them both.
+As you see, `*default-pathname-defaults*` and `uiop/os::chdir` are independent and influence different things and to keep it consistent for both standard library and external calls it's necessary to call them both.

 It's worth saying that this distinction is of particular importance for repl based development, because when the image starts these two values are most probably aligned.

+Another note is that the behaviour described belongs totally so sbcl, other implementations may behave differently.

-Since I mentioned `uiop/run-program`, let's talk about it.
+Since I mentioned `uiop/run-program`, let's see how I used it.

 ### User input